OneSakib/eshopbox/docs/api/orders.rst

 Order Management
 =====================

-The EShopBox SDK provides APIs to create, retrieve, cancel, and manage customer orders from your workspace.
+The EShopBox provides APIs to create, retrieve, cancel, and manage customer orders from your workspace.
 This page explains all order-related operations with complete examples.